Daily summary

 See what is inside the Excel version first

 A free Excel template for organizing daily output, downtime, defects, and handover notes in one workbook.
-After downloading, start by aligning the line name and reference time.
+After downloading, start by aligning the line name and report time.

-Start with the line name and reference time.
+Start with the line name and report time first.

-What production line daily reports look like in Excel
+What daily report workbooks look like in Excel

 When output, downtime checks, defect checks, and handover checks stay in one flow, it becomes much easier to avoid misses.